 pf=fx(x)dx (4)

 where fx(x) is the joint PDF of X, and is the failure region.
-The solution of this multiple integral is, in general, extremely complicated.
+Analytic solution of this multiple integral is, in general, not possible, and direct numerical evaluation is impractical when the dimensionality of Xis large.
 Alternatively, MC or efficient approximation methods are used [16], see Sections 2.2 and 2.3.

 The reliability or probability of survival, ps, is the converse; ps=1-pf.
 The R can be a function of the material’s resistance to failure and may depend on basic variables such as flow stress and fracture toughness.
 Likewise, the S can be a function of the geometry, size of defects in the structure and the applied forces and moments.
 The R and S variables are each described by their own PDFs.